nuCarve/laserpost/tests/README.md

 # [LaserPost](https://nucarve.com/laserpost) Automated Testing

-Automated testing is done with a custom test tool that runs the Autodesk `post` executable against a collection of premade `cnc` files using the LaserPost post-processors.
-The tests are located in the `tests` folder, with configuration defined by the `tests.json` file.
-To run all tests, execute the command:
+Automated testing will execute the Autodesk `post` executable against a collection of premade intermediate `cnc` files, using the various LaserPost CPS post-processors with various property configuration values.
+The various generated files are filtered (based on test specific rules) and then are compared against baseline snapshots.
+Differences result in a test failure.

 ```sh
 node tests/test.mjs